JohnHeinlein/Teraterm-Cisco-Macros/README.md

   - Many are re-used as functions to list the flash directory, build a file array, or for logging
 - Proper logging
   - Currently only uses `statusbox` with a bunch of custom logic in `stat.ttl`.

+# Known issues
+- After boot, many systems will continue to spam console with diagnostic information as stdout
+  - Potentially messes up anything that requires newlines (`waitln`, `recvln`, etc.)
+  - Requires looping timeouts, careful regex checks on `dir flash:` output, etc.
+  - CAT3K units have `configure terminal` options to disable logging
+    - Only requires `wait` commands (no newlines), so is resistant to the spam
+- `files.ttl`, which deletes common files from rommon, rarely only sends 16 characters at a time
+  - I genuinely have no idea how or why.
+I've just split 'send' commands into 16 char chunks whenever it happens
+- `wipe_flash.ttl` only has room for 200 files at a time.
+Arrays cap at 65536 (2^16) elements, but I haven't tested if larger values have any noticeable impact on memory or speed.
+They shouldn't, since those values are only initialized and not iterated over, but this language does weird stuff all the time.